tangrammer/cryogen-blog/resources/templates/md/pages/about.md

 ### JEE
 **(2006/2012)**

 During this time I was highly focused in JEE, working on companies (Hewlett Packard - Senior Programmer) and as a freelance developer and consultant.
-I worked with following patterns MVC, ORM and DI implemented on different frameworks (Struts, JSF, EJB3, Hibernate, Spring, Seam,  ...).
+I worked with  patterns as MVC, ORM and DI implemented on different ways (Struts, JSF, EJB3, Hibernate, Spring, Seam,  ...).
 From my java beginning, I always tried to develop with TDD and XP methodologies and was very passionate in Event and Aspect Oriented Programming.
 I worked as JavaEE teacher too, on private and public companies (+ 1500 Hours)

 ### RoR/js
 **(2011/2013)**